doctrine/orm/docs/en/reference/configuration.rst

 .. code-block:: php

     <?php
+    $paths = array("/path/to/yml-mappings");
     $config = Setup::createYAMLMetadataConfiguration($paths, $isDevMode);
     $entityManager = EntityManager::create($dbParams, $config);

 Inside the ``Setup`` methods several assumptions are made:

--  If `$devMode` is true always use an ``ArrayCache`` (in-memory) and regenerate proxies on every request.
+-  If `$isDevMode` is true caching is done in memory with the ``ArrayCache``.
+Proxy objects are recreated on every request.
--  If `$devMode` is false, check for Caches in the order APC, Xcache, Memcache (127.0.0.1:11211), Redis (127.0.0.1:6379) unless `$cache` is passed as fourth argument.
+-  If `$isDevMode` is false, check for Caches in the order APC, Xcache, Memcache (127.0.0.1:11211), Redis (127.0.0.1:6379) unless `$cache` is passed as fourth argument.
--  If `$devMode` is false, set then proxy classes have to be explicitly created through the command line.
+-  If `$isDevMode` is false, set then proxy classes have to be explicitly created through the command line.
 -  If third argument `$proxyDir` is not set, use the systems temporary directory.

 If you want to configure Doctrine in more detail, take a look at the :doc:`Advanced